uniform-team/Uniform-Car-Example/README.md

 // On POST to /submit, validate the form app.post("/submit", function (req, res) {
-    //there is no validator yet, so any submit is valid for now res.end("I guess it's valid?");
+    // There is no validator yet, so any submission is valid for now res.end("I guess it's valid?");
 });